nicholflowers/California-WildFire-Prediction/README.md

 # Predicting California Wildfires

-**Can machine learning predict not just whether a wildfire will occur, but where in California it will occur, and how far ahead?**
+**Can machine learning predict not just whether a wildfire will occur, but where in California it will occur and how far ahead?**

 ---

 ## 📌 Overview

 California wildfires cause billions in damage annually and are intensifying with climate change.
-Short-term prediction has real operational value: it supports early warning, informs how firefighting resources are positioned, and gives policymakers something to plan against.
+Short-term prediction has real operational value: it supports early warning, informs how firefighting resources are positioned and gives policymakers something to plan against.

-This project asks whether machine learning can forecast wildfire occurrence at the **climate-division level** across 3, 7, and 14-day horizons, using more than 40 years of California weather and fire history.
+This project asks whether machine learning can forecast wildfire occurrence at the **climate-division level** across 3, 7 and 14-day horizons, using more than 40 years of California weather and fire history.

 The task is an **8-class classification problem**: seven CONUS climate divisions plus a no-fire class.
 A random classifier would land at 12.5%.
-Beyond raw accuracy, the project examines how quickly predictability decays as the forecast window lengthens, and what ultimately limits it.
+Beyond raw accuracy, the project examines how quickly predictability decays as the forecast window lengthens and what ultimately limits it.

 ## 📊 Data Sources